The Most Famous Painters of the 20th Century

 Who were the most famous painters of the great 20th century?

-One of the most comprehensive volumes on famous painters and artists of the 20th century, this book this readable and encyclopaedic masterwork ranges across the full spectrum of disciplines available, including photography and new media, and thematically chaptered to highlight relationships between works and movements.
+One of the most comprehensive volumes on famous painters and artists of the 20th century, this readable and encyclopaedic masterwork ranges across the full spectrum of disciplines available, including photography and new media, and thematically chaptered to highlight relationships between works and movements.
 Whether you want Surrealism or Land Art, Fluxus or Bauhaus, this is your be-all, end-all guide to art of the 20th century.
 An undertaking as immensely ambitious as this one deserves to be owned by everyone.
 Author Ingo F. Walther’s many other titles for TASCHEN include Vincent van Gogh, Pablo Picasso, Art of the 20th Century, and Codices illustres.

 Kazimir Malevich - The Supreme Artist

 Not only did he rebel against the dominating Social Realism, he also went against tradition in painting in general.
 Kazimir Malevich is the legendary creator of Suprematism and paintings like White on White and Black Square on White Ground which in the mid-1910s shook the art world to its core.
 For Kazimir Malevich, painting had to be free of social or political content, pure aesthetic, focused solely on its own form, line, shape and color, looking to evoke that ultimate subliminal feeling in its viewer.
 In 1912, he proclaimed himself a “Cubo-Futurist” artist, under the influence of the two movements at their peak at the time.
 Eventually, however, he returned to representational painting, although his Suprematism still left a deep mark on the future of art both in the Soviet Union and beyond.